Africa rushes to evacuate nationals from Ukraine | DW | 03.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Following reports of mistreatment and racial profiling of Africans in war-ravaged Ukraine, governments have begun to evacuate their nationals.
-Most of the evacuees were medical students hoping to finish their studies.
+Most of the evacuees are medical students hoping to finish their studies.

-- Guinea's foreign ministry says that it has created a crisis unit to help coordinate the evacuation of its citizens from Ukraine.

-A fatherly hug: Samuel Adjar hugs his daughter Princilla Adjar a medical student who was evacuated from Ukraine

-23-year-old Princilla Ayealey Adjar from Ghana had spent almost five years in Chernivtsi, western Ukraine, studying medicine.
-She told DW she had to walk many kilometers to reach the Romania border to get to safety.
+Princilla Ayealey Adjar, 23, from Ghana had spent almost five years in Chernivtsi, western Ukraine, studying medicine.
+She told DW she had to walk many kilometers to reach the Romanian border to get to safety.

-"We got off the bus, and we had to trek over an hour and a half, and that is how we got to the border that was already chaotic," a relieved Adjar said.
+"We got off the bus, and we had to trek over an hour and a half, and that is how we got to the border that was already chaotic," said a relieved Adjar.

-"There were so many people, Ukrainians, Ghanaians, Nigerians, Zimbabweans, Ethiopians, Egyptians, Indians; everybody was trying to find their way out of the country," Adjar said, as she recalled the challenging journey.
+"There were so many people, Ukrainians, Ghanaians, Nigerians, Zimbabweans, Ethiopians, Egyptians, Indians; everybody was trying to find their way out of the country," she said, as she recalled the challenging journey.

-On March 1, 2022, Adjar and sixteen other students who made it to the Romanian border and other crossing points were evacuated to the Ghanaian capital, Accra, to reunite with their families.
-According to Ghanaian officials, the first batch of students arrived on separate flights operated by Qatar and Turkish Airlines and are part of about 527 Ghanaians who safely crossed the Ukrainian border to neighboring Romania, Poland, Moldova, Hungary, and the Czech Republic.
+On March 1, Adjar and 16 other students who made it to the Romanian border and other crossing points were evacuated to the Ghanaian capital, Accra, to reunite with their families.
+According to Ghanaian officials, the first batch of students arrived on separate flights operated by Qatar and Turkish Airlines and are part of about 527 Ghanaians who had safely crossed the Ukrainian border to neighboring Romania, Poland, Moldova, Hungary and the Czech Republic.

 Princilla's father, Samuel Adjar, told DW that the entire family "is so excited that she made it back home safely.
 However, Adjar said the government should prioritize evacuating those still stranded in Ukraine.

-"We still have our children there [Ukraine], and we are praying that all of them will have an opportunity to move back to the borders safely and then eventually come home," Ajar said.
+"We still have our children there [Ukraine], and we are praying that all of them will have an opportunity to move back to the borders safely and then eventually come home," he said.

 "We are committed to doing everything possible to ensure that all our nationals in Ukraine and those who have successfully exited that country can avoid harm and travel back home if they so wish," Botchwey told reporters.

-He urged parents and other families to share information of their family members still inside Ukraine their locations so that authorities can plan their evacuation appropriately.
+She urged parents and other families to share information about their family members still inside Ukraine, and their locations, so that authorities can plan their evacuation.

-Ghana is the first African country to evacuate most of its citizens from Ukraine successfully .
+Ghana is the first African country to successfully evacuate most of its citizens from Ukraine.
 Hundreds of Ghanaians are expected to return home in the coming days, according to Botchwey.

 More than 2,000 Ghanaians have safely crossed several border points of Ukraine into neighboring countries.

-However, despite the tedious efforts to evacuate African students from Ukraine, some have stayed behind despite safety concerns.
-For instance, according to state-owned Jornal de Angola, Angolans, who irregularly migrated to Ukraine, have refused to be evacuated.
-The report said that the Angolan migrants were afraid that Ukrainian authorities might prevent them from returning to the country.
+However, despite the efforts to evacuate the African students, some have stayed behind regardless of the safety concerns.
+For instance, according to the Angolan state-owned newspaper Jornal de Angola, Angolans who had irregularly migrated to Ukraine have refused to be evacuated.
+The report said the Angolan migrants were afraid that Ukrainian authorities might prevent them from returning to the country.

 Isaac Kaledzi in Accra contributed to this article